Electric Ireland: 2019 Login, Top Up, Rewards, and Contact

 To replace your gas top up card, unlike with the electricity option, you cannot call up Electric Ireland to receive a new card, and must instead pick one up at Payzone outlet for €1.
 Unfortunately you must then return home and insert the new gas card unto your gas meter before you can head back out again to buy credit for it.

-Electric Ireland Rewards is an attractive loyalty scheme for Electric Ireland customers.
+The Electric Ireland Rewards scheme, of which the Electric Ireland Real Rewards scheme is one section, is an attractive loyalty scheme for Electric Ireland customers.